isomerpages/moe-temasekjc/_junior-college/Curriculum Overview/Aesthetics.md

 </tbody>
 </table>
 <p><strong>CURRICULUM</strong>
-<br>Art students will be exposed to various forms of representations, artists
+<br>Students will gain knowledge and potential application through the appreciation
-and artworks in the Study of Visual Arts (SOVA) and explore a wide range of artistic media during studio and coursework sessions in 2-dimensional and 3-dimensional praxis.
+and understanding of various art forms in 2-dimensional or 3-dimensional and moving media.
 The SOVA component addresses and challenges students’ visual literacy skills, studio, and coursework sessions reflect students’ artistic journey, documenting the process that leads up to a final work of art.</p>